 sensorineural hearing loss: typically high frequency 2

-Amaurosis fugax is the transient monocular loss of vision, normally lasting a few seconds to a few minutes, secondary to vascular ischaemia or insufficiency.
+Amaurosis fugax is the transient monocular loss of vision, normally lasting a few seconds to a few minutes, secondary to vascular ischemia or insufficiency.

 It has an incidence of 50,000 per year in the United States.